IBM/aspera-cli/docs/README.md

 See [Usage](#usage).

 > [!NOTE]
-> `ascli` features are not fully documented here, the user may explore commands on the command line.
+> Not all features of `ascli` are documented here: explore commands on the command line, using `-h`.

 ### Command Line Arguments